 State and local planning policies identify Activity Centres as places of transitional change, evolving to meet the needs of current and future communities.
-Activity Centres are recognised as places to encourage urban consolidation where residents, workers and visitors all benefit from good access to shops, services, shops and transport.
+Activity Centres are recognised as places to encourage urban consolidation where residents, workers and visitors all benefit from good access to shops, services and transport.
 However, there is a need to balance any intensification with preserving the Centre's valued village feel and garden city character.

 This Plan recommends a targeted approach to all future development.
 Development within the Village Centre will be focused within the area defined as the Development Intensification Area (refer to Figure 9).
 Moderate increases in building heights will be supported to enable multi-level, mixed use development in areas that are well serviced by shops and transport.
 In some cases lot consolidation may be required in order to achieve the preferred buildings heights.
-The Plan aims to locate taller buildings on strategic sites that are prominent and centrally located within the commercial core.
-In these areas, building heights will need to consider how to mitigate overshadowing impacts on surrounding footpaths and public spaces at key times of the year.

-Image 17.
+Image 16.
 Opportunities for ground level activation in new developments with uses above